Charles Demers: Political views and activism

 Demers lost his mother to cancer when he was ten years old.
 He describes the trauma of the experience in the Maron podcast but also describes it as "an early political lesson" in the importance of free healthcare that was embedded in him by that experience and by his father's words at the time.
 Another such lesson in the benefit of living in Canada came with the experience of Demers' mother-in-law who is originally from Hong Kong and moved to Canada from Chicago as a result of Pierre Trudeau's stated policy of multiculturalism.
 Demers recounts that on his wedding night his mother-in-law demanded that he acknowledge the part that Pierre Trudeau played in bringing Demers and his wife together.
 Despite these Canadian advantages however Demers suggests "in Canada in general there is a tendency towards smugness" because Canadians believe their country has far fewer problems than the US but that this leads to "people putting off dealing with Canada's very real problems."
 He goes on to mention environmental issues, inequality and unclean drinking water on indigenous reserves as examples.

 In March 2019 an article by Demers about the rebranding of the SiriusXM Canada satellite radio station Canada Laughs as Just for Laughs Radio and the station's shelved plan to sideline independently produced Canadian content in favour of audio recordings of sets from the Just for Laughs comedy festival from mostly American comedians was published in the socialist magazine Jacobin.

 Personal life

-Demers is married and has a daughter.
-His experience as a father inspired his co-writing the book The Dad Dialogues.
+Demers is married and has a daughter and a son.
+His experience as a father with his first child inspired his co-writing the book The Dad Dialogues.